Lee Canoville: Playing career

 He had a trial with AFC Bournemouth and on 24 July 2007, but signed for Notts County, in League Two and quickly became a regular in their side, but was released at the end of the season along with seven other players.
 Canoville joined Conference National outfit Grays Athletic on 1 September 2008.
 However, he failed to make an appearance for Grays Athletic and joined Halesowen Town in October 2008.

 In February 2009, Halesowen loaned Canoville to Gainsborough Trinity for the remainder of the 2008–09 season.
 On 13 July, Canoville re-signed for Boston United.

 On 24 May 2012 Canoville signed with Spalding United as a player.
 He left them in November 2013, due to injury.
 On 29 November 2013 his retirement was announced.

 Coaching career

 On 22 March 2011, Canoville along with Jason Lee was named as joint caretaker manager of Boston United.
-After guiding the Pilgrims to the Conference North Play-offs and narrowly losing to Guiseley on penalties in the semi-final,s the pair were appointed full-time managers ahead of the 2011–12 season.
+After guiding the Pilgrims to the Conference North Play-offs and narrowly losing to Guiseley on penalties in the semi-finals, the pair were appointed full-time managers ahead of the 2011–12 season.
 He left the club at the end of the season.

 Canoville now runs his football coaching academy in Nottinghamshire.